Tyroneexe/Roder/README.md

 If you want to schedule a meetup with other riders, you can use the app's chat feature to coordinate the details.
 And if you want to track your rides and view your stats, Roder has built-in tracking and analysis tools.

 ## Credits
-This game was developed by Tiaan Bothma.
+This app was developed by Tiaan Bothma.
 You can find more of my work on my Fiverr gig https://www.fiverr.com/totallyt484/build-a-mobile-app-using-flutter-with-a-database or at https://www.fiverr.com/totallyt484/code-your-c-sharp-and-python-projects.

 ## Contributing
 If you want to contribute to Roder, you can fork the repository and submit a pull request with your changes.
 We welcome contributions from anyone who wants to help make Roder a better app for bike riders.